Baby Sleeping On My Chest – All You Need to Know

 Are you wondering if it’s safe to sleep with your baby on your chest?

 There’s a lot of confusion about sleep safety when it comes to newborns.
-Let’s go over the most common questions so you can make the best choice for your family.
+Let’s go over the most common questions on this topic so you can make the best choice for your family.

 Is it Safe to Sleep With My Baby on My Chest?